chmanteli/lambda-xbmc-addons/plugin.video.yifymovies.hd/README.md

 Attributions
 ---------------------
+- Main icon and fanart by jokster | http://www.xbmchub.com
 - Main icon set is based on work done by DryIcons | http://dryicons.com
 - Additional icons are based on work done by David Lanham | http://www.dlanham.com